Read a version of this story in Arabic.

 Yildiz was flying to Erbil, the capital of Iraqi Kurdistan.

-The apparent ban on his flight comes at a time of heightened tension between Ankara and Baghdad.
+The incident came at a time of heightened tension between Ankara and Baghdad.

 Turkish Prime Minister Recep Tayyip Erdogan and his Iraqi counterpart, Nuri al-Maliki, have engaged in a public war of words, accusing each other of pushing their respective countries towards civil war.